The First Trailer For ‘The L Word: Generation Q’ Is Here

 There will also be a host of new faces, including Arienne Mandi as Dani Nunez, Leo Sheng as Micah Lee, Jacqueline Toboni as Finley, Rosanny Zayas as Sophie Suarez, and Sepideh Moafi as Gigi.

-The upcoming series will be penned by playwright and screenwriter, Marja Lewis-Ryan, who will also executive produce alongside the creator of the original series Ilene Chaiken.
+The upcoming series will be penned by playwright and screenwriter Marja Lewis-Ryan, who will also executive produce alongside the creator of the original series, Ilene Chaiken.
 Beals, Moennig, and Hailey will also serve as executive producers on the project.

 The trailer begins with Bette standing in front of a large crowd, announcing her desire to give back to the city of Los Angeles.
-It later cuts to show Shane setting off a private plane and Alice standing on a set, of what appears to be, her own talk show.
+It later cuts to show Shane setting off on a private plane and Alice standing on a set of what appears to be her own talk show.
 The trailer also reveals that Bette has seemingly moved on from her marriage to Tina, as she’s seen kissing a mystery woman on several occasions.
 The trailer also shows quick glimpses of the new characters, but does not offer additional details about them.

 In the past, the show has been criticized for not being more inclusive within the LGBTQ+ community.
 Earlier this month, during the Television Critics Association Press Tour, the cast and crew addressed the changes fans can expect to see in the upcoming series.